 - Be sure to arrive as early as possible to minimize delays due to traffic or crowds.

-- Note that parking garages closest to the waterfront fill up in advance of the event, and new traffic patterns and street closures near the waterfront go into effect at around 3 pm.
+- Note that parking garages closest to the waterfront fill up in advance of the event, and traffic patterns and street closures near the waterfront go into effect at around 3 pm.

 Viewing Vantage Points: